Azure-Samples/ms-identity-javascript-angular-tutorial/3-Authorization-II/1-call-api/README.md

 1. Select **Register** to create the application.
 1. In the app's registration screen, find and note the **Application (client) ID**.
 You use this value in your app's configuration file(s) later in your code.
 1. Select **Save** to save your changes.
-1. In the app's registration screen, click on the **Expose an API** blade to the left to open the page where you can declare the parameters to expose this app as an API for which client applications can obtain [access tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) for.
+1. In the app's registration screen, select the **Expose an API** blade to the left to open the page where you can declare the parameters to expose this app as an API for which client applications can obtain [access tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) for.
-The first thing that we need to do is to declare the unique [resource](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow) URI that the clients will be using to obtain access tokens for this API.
+The first thing that we need to do is to declare the unique [resource](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow) URI that the clients will be using to obtain access tokens for this Api.
 To declare an resource URI, follow the following steps:
-   - Click `Set` next to the **Application ID URI** to generate a URI that is unique for this app.
+   - Select `Set` next to the **Application ID URI** to generate a URI that is unique for this app.
-   - For this sample, accept the proposed Application ID URI (api://{clientId}) by selecting **Save**.
+   - For this sample, accept the proposed Application ID URI (`api://{clientId}`) by selecting **Save**.
-1. All APIs have to publish a minimum of one [scope](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-authorization-code) for the client's to obtain an access token successfully.
-To publish a scope, follow the following steps:
+1. All APIs have to publish a minimum of two [scopes](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-authorization-code), also called [delegated permissions](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent#permission-types), for the client's to obtain an access token successfully.
+To publish a scope, follow these steps:
    - Select **Add a scope** button open the **Add a scope** screen and Enter the values as indicated below:
-        - For **Scope name**, use `access_as_user`.
+        - For **Scope name**, enter `TodoList.Read`.
-        - Select **Admins and users** options for **Who can consent?**
+        - Select **Admins and users** options for **Who can consent?**.
-        - For **Admin consent display name** type `Access msal-dotnet-api`
+        - For **Admin consent display name** type `Access msal-node-api`.
-        - For **Admin consent description** type `Allows the app to access msal-dotnet-api as the signed-in user.`
+        - For **Admin consent description** type `Allows the app to access msal-node-api to read todo list.`
-        - For **User consent display name** type `Access msal-dotnet-api`
+        - For **User consent display name** type `Access msal-node-api`.
-        - For **User consent description** type `Allow the application to access msal-dotnet-api on your behalf.`
+        - For **User consent description** type `Allows the app to access msal-node-api to read todo list.`
-        - Keep **State** as **Enabled**
+        - Keep **State** as **Enabled**.
-        - Click on the **Add scope** button on the bottom to save this scope.
+        - Select the **Add scope** button on the bottom to save this scope.
+   - Repeat the steps above for publishing another scope named `TodoList.ReadWrite`.
+1. APIs should also publish scopes that can only be consumed by applications (not users), also known as [application permissions](https://docs.microsoft.com/azure/active-directory/develop/permissions-consent-overview#types-of-permissions).
+To do so, select the **App roles** blade to the left.
+   - Select **Create app role**:
+        - For **Display name**, enter a suitable name, for instance **TodoList.Read.All**.
+        - For **Allowed member types**, choose **Application**.
+        - For **Value**, enter **TodoList.Read.All**.
+        - For **Description**, enter **Application can only read ToDo list**.
+        - Select **Apply** to save your changes.
+   - Repeat the steps above for permission **TodoList.ReadWrite.All**
-1. On the right side menu, select the `Manifest` blade.
+1. Select the `Manifest` blade on the left.
    - Set `accessTokenAcceptedVersion` property to **2**.
    - Click on **Save**.

+> :information_source: Be aware of [the principle of least privilege](https://docs.microsoft.com/azure/active-directory/develop/secure-least-privileged-access) whenever you are publishing permissions for a web API.

+> :information_source: See how to use **application permissions** in a client app here: [Node.js console application acquiring tokens using OAuth 2.0 Client Credentials Grant](https://github.com/Azure-Samples/ms-identity-javascript-nodejs-console).

 #### Configure the service app (msal-dotnet-api) to use your app registration